UNINETTSigma2/documentation/files_storage/nird/mounts_lmd.md

 # NIRD mounts on clusters

- The NIRD Storage project areas, both tiered storage(TS) and datalake (DL) are also mounted on the login nodes of Betzy, Fram, or Saga.
+ The NIRD Storage project areas,tiered storage(TS)
+ dismounted on the login nodes of Betzy, Fram, or Saga.

 The path for tiered storage(TS) project is

 `/nird/projects/NSxxxxK`

-and for datalake project is

-`/nird/datalake/NSxxxxK`

 where ` NSxxxxK` is the ID of the project.